 Are closing costs the same as escrow?

-No, escrow fees are a specific part of closing costs and vary depending on which company you use.
+The term "escrow closing costs" is a bit misleading.
+To clarify, escrow fees are a specific part of closing costs and vary depending on which company you use.
 Escrow fees can also vary significantly based on the property’s purchase price.

 What are escrow fees?